Table of Contents

 Can multivitamin supplements help my hair growth?

-Vitamin B6 and B12 are great and may be helpful for hair growth.
+Vitamin B6 and B12 are significant and may be helpful for hair growth.
 The activities of the vitamins facilitate the transportation of oxygen and nutrients to the body cells, including the hair cells, which may encourage hair growth.
 Also, hair loss caused by iron deficiency may be resolved by consuming multivitamins containing iron.

 Can multivitamins be harmful to the body?